4finance/micro-infra-spring/README.md

 * maxStubPortNumber
 * context

-Project metadata that will be loaded is derived from the executed task name, e.g.: `gradle runStubsHealthCheck` will register collaborators defined in `healthCheck.json`.
+Project metadata that will be loaded is derived from the executed task name, e.g.: `gradle runHealthCheckStubs` will register collaborators defined in `healthCheck.json`.

 ### Defining collaborators' stubs